 Lauren Martin McCraw, Interviewer/Outreach Worker, is a writer and performer who believes in the healing power of shared laughter.
 She has been a frontline worker and harm reduction activist in the DTES for over six years.
-She is proud of the work she currently does at the supervised injection facility, inSite.
+She is proud of the work she currently does at the supervised injection facility InSite.
 Lauren is passionate about advocating for better mental health care and elder care.
-In her free time she volunteers with the elderly, takes long bike rides and produces sketch comedy.
+In her free time, she volunteers with the elderly, takes long bike rides, and produces sketch comedy.

-Jenn McDermid, BA, Interviewer/Outreach Worker holds a BA in Psychology, with a minor in Sociology and is currently completing her Social Work degree at the University of British Columbia.
+Jenn McDermid, BA, Assistant Project Coordinator, SHAWNA Community Engagement, is a settler on the territories of the xʷməθkwəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) nations.
 She has a strong interest in social policy and community building and has spent much of her professional life working with women in Vancouver's Downtown Eastside.
-Most recently, Jenn has worked and volunteered with Megaphone Magazine, WISH and BC Civil Liberties.
-She is the co-author of a report on homeless deaths in B.C., titles "Dying on the Streets."
-In her spare time she runs an art collective in support of female-identified residents of the Downtown Eastside.
+Most recently, Jenn has worked and volunteered with Megaphone Magazine, S.A.F.E.
+Vancouver, and WISH.
+She is the co-author of a report on homeless deaths in B.C. titled "Dying on the Streets."
+As part of her practice, she aims to promote harm reduction tactics, and is especially interested in the intersection between health and equitable, community-based approaches to care.
+She is a strong proponent of the decriminalization of sex work, and through her work hopes to mitigate the stigma that impacts HIV+ women and sex workers in Vancouver.
+In her spare time, she runs an art collective in support of female-identified residents of the Downtown Eastside and plays the drums.

-Sarah Moreheart, SHAWNA and AESHA Research Coordinator, is a passionate advocate for people affected by structural violence and barriers including, but not limited to, mental health consumers, substance users, sex workers, women living with HIV/hep C, and women impacted by historical and current violence and trauma.
+Sarah Moreheart, Research Coordinator, AESHA and SHAWNA Projects (Mat Leave), is a passionate advocate for people affected by structural violence and barriers including, but not limited to, mental health consumers, substance users, sex workers, women living with HIV/hep C, and women impacted by historical and current violence and trauma.
 Harm reduction and social justice are at the forefront of all her practices.
 At GSHI, Sarah is responsible for overseeing the SHAWNA and AESHA teams, including community linkages and collaborations with a range of stakeholders, the advisory boards, and the outreach and interview teams.
 Outside of the amazing GSHI work and team, Sarah can be found buried in a book, doing puzzles, or exploring online cat videos.

-Alka Murphy, Interviewer/Outreach Worker, brings to the GSHI team over a decade and a half experience in providing and coordinating experiential, harm reduction, and asset-based frontline support services, crisis intervention, and specialized victim services for sex workers.
+Alka Murphy, Interviewer/Outreach Worker, brings to the GSHI team over a decade and a half of experience in providing and coordinating experiential, harm reduction, and asset-based frontline support services, crisis intervention, and specialized victim services for sex workers.
 Her expertise includes sexual assault health, safety, and prevention; medical, legal, and social services advocacy; community development, outreach, and public education; community-based research; and activism.
 Alka believes sex workers are experts in their own experience.
 Her dedication to social justice drives her to ensure that marginalized and stigmatized populations are given equal access to rights and liberties and provided with non-judgmental care.

-Abby Rolston, Field Research Support/Front Desk Reception, is a settler on the unceded territories of the xʷməθkwəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) nations.
-As part of her own feminist and activist practice, Abby endeavours to act as an ally in the struggle for sex workers' rights and de-stigmatization, and believes strongly in community-informed policies around healthcare access, housing, and harm reduction.
-For these reasons, among others, she's happy to be that smiling face that greets you at the GSHI front desk, or the calming ocean-sounds voice on the phone.
-In her free time, she enjoys sewing, getting out to the woods, and reading.
+Abby Rolston, Assistant Project Coordinator - Administrative, is a settler on the unceded territories of the xʷməθkwəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) nations.
+As part of her feminist and activist practice, Abby endeavours to act as an ally in the struggle for sex workers' rights and de-stigmatization, and believes strongly in community-informed policies around healthcare access, housing, and harm reduction.
+She has worked in the DTES for the last ten years, and in her spare time enjoys hiking, camping and knitting.

-Brittney Udall, Assistant Project Coordinator for the AESHA and SHAWNA Projects, coordinates outreach teams, recruitis participants, distributes harm reduction supplies, and interviews women about their lives and experiences with sex work, drug use, or with living with HIV.
+Brittney Udall, Assistant Project Coordinator for the AESHA and SHAWNA Projects, coordinates outreach teams, recruits participants, distributes harm reduction supplies, and interviews women about their lives and experiences with sex work, drug use, or with living with HIV.
 She has worked in the Downtown Eastside for many years, with previous experience as a tenant support worker in an SRO.

-Peter Vann, Research Coordinator has been with GSHI since 2010.
-He is responsible for the preparation of grants, ethics documents, reports, conference presentations and posters, the submission of manuscripts, and the ongoing development of interview questionnaires.
+Peter Vann, Research Coordinator, has been with GSHI since 2010.
+He is responsible for the preparation of grants, ethics documents, reports, conference presentations and posters; the submission of manuscripts; and the ongoing development of interview questionnaires.
 Peter enjoys spending time with his family.